A Travel Price Comparison for United States of America Columbia vs. Minneapolis for Vacations, Tours, and Honeymoons

 Which is Bigger, Columbia or Minneapolis?

-Minneapolis is bigger, and its population is about 3.2 times larger than the population of Columbia.
-When comparing the population of Columbia vs. Minneapolis, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Minneapolis has a larger population, and is about 3 times larger than the population of Columbia.
+When comparing the sizes of Columbia and Minneapolis, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Columbia or Minneapolis?